The Civil War

 In the modern era, Ascension Parish has continued to witness growth and development.
 The expansion of industries such as petrochemicals and manufacturing has diversified its economy.
 The area also experienced population growth, with new residential areas and subdivisions being established.
 Ascension Parish remains an important part of Louisiana's rich cultural heritage, showcasing a mix of historical plantation architecture, vibrant communities, and a dedication to preserving its unique heritage.

-This timeline provides a concise overview of the key events in the history of Ascension Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Ascension Parish, Louisiana.

 • 1699: Ascension Parish is first explored by Pierre Le Moyne d'Iberville and his brother Jean-Baptiste Le Moyne de Bienville.